johnperry-math/AoC2023/README.md

 The Rust is a little faster, but (a) I'm running it in release mode, while I'm running Ada at whatever gnat's default optimization level is, and (b) Ada is checking the contracts for the `Digit` function.

+## Day 2: Cube Conundrum

+You're on an island in the clouds, walking along with an elf who plays games with cubes.

+1. Sum the indices of the games that satisfy bounds on the colored cubes.
+1. Sum the powers of the minimum bounds on each game to make it valid.

+### Unusual Tools

+* Rust: pest crate, for parsing the input

+### Experience

+The Rust took a lot longer to write because I had to figure out the pest crate, but I think it makes the top-level code easier to read, though I'm not so sure about `TryFrom<Pair> for Set`.